glitcher255/stuff/test.md

-"This file hello ! should be ignored by git"
+"This file hello !
+CHANGE TWO should be ignored by git"